Prime logotipo Exclusivo para miembros Prime: ¿Nuevo en Audible? Obtén 2 audiolibros gratis con tu prueba.

 A riveting oral biography of the proto-punk Detroit rockers MC5, based on original interviews with the band and key members of their inner circle

-Though there’s long been a connection between music politics, few bands have dared to ignite a revolution through their fusion of activism and art like the MC5.
-The fiery progenitors of Detroit punk, MC5 didn’t just straddle the line—they bulldozed through it.
-Managed by the charismatic Sixties radical and hippie spokesman, John Sinclair, MC5 wasn’t just a band; they were a thunderous proclamation of dissent, amplifying the voices of the marginalized long before it was fashionable.
-From championing Black Lives Matter to rallying for cannabis legalization, they fearlessly thrust their beliefs onto the world stage fifty years before those topics became part of the mainstream discussion.
-And for their efforts, the rabble-rousing musical arm of the White Panther Party, the scourge of J. Edgar Hoover's FBI and other defenders of public decency, were often beaten with clubs, threatened at gunpoint, and tossed into jail.
-The police regularly raided MC5 shows, record stores were busted for selling their albums, and the group was unceremoniously dumped by its record company, even as their record was storming up the charts—all this transpiring while the Sex Pistols were still on training wheels.
+Few bands have dared to ignite a revolution through their fusion of activism and art like MC5.
+Managed by the charismatic radical and hippie spokesman, John Sinclair, MC5 wasn’t just a band; they were a thunderous proclamation of dissent, amplifying the voices of the marginalized long before it was fashionable.
+From championing Black Lives Matter to rallying for cannabis legalization, they fearlessly thrust their beliefs onto the world stage.
+For their efforts, the rabble-rousing musical arm of the White Panther Party, the scourge of J. Edgar Hoover's FBI and other defenders of public decency, were often beaten with clubs, threatened at gunpoint, tossed into jail, and even unceremoniously dumped by their record company, right as their album was storming up the charts—and all while the Sex Pistols were still on training wheels.

 As innovative, insightful, and inspiring as the band itself, MC5 is a fitting testament to the legacy of these iconic rock pioneers—told in their very own words.